dreamsicle-io/create-wp-theme/README.md

 Constant Prefix: (WP_THEME)
 ```

+> **Note:** Any promptable options that have values already provided by the user will not be prompted for.
+If the tool detects that all possible option values have already been provided by the user, it won't display the prompt, and will instead jump directly into creation.

 ## Logging

 The tool will log its progress and errors in the console, exiting on completion and fatal errors.